Skip to main content

 What it helps with: Caregiver programs may offer help finding services, respite breaks, training, support groups, and help paying for certain items or services not covered elsewhere.

-Who may qualify: Connecticut says the National Family Caregiver Support Program may help adults caring for someone 60 or older, adults caring for someone with Alzheimer’s or a similar condition, and some caregivers age 55 or older.
-See the caregiver support page for the state rules.
+Who may qualify: Connecticut’s caregiver support page says the National Family Caregiver Support Program may help adults caring for someone 60 or older, adults caring for someone with Alzheimer’s or a similar condition, and some caregivers age 55 or older.

 Where to apply: Call 1-800-994-9422 and ask for caregiver support.
-If you want to check whether a family member can be paid, read our paid family caregiver guide after you call.
+If you want to ask whether a family caregiver can be paid, read our paid caregiver guide after you call.

-Reality check: Respite does not always start right away.
-Staff may need to check need, caregiver status, and available local funds.
+Reality check: Respite may not start right away.
+Staff may need to check need, caregiver status, and available funds.

 Connecticut Home Care Program for Elders